-(a) (U) The Maritime Transportation Security Act of 2002 (MTSA) (Public Law 107-295, codified at 46 USC § 70101 - § 70117), mandates the development of a National Maritime Transportation Security Plan, Area Maritime Security Plans, and Facility and Vessel Security Plans.
-The Security and Accountability For Every Port Act of 2006 (SAFE Port Act)
+(a) (U) The Maritime Transportation Security Act of 2002 (MTSA) (Public Law 107-295, codified at 46 U.S.C. § 70101 - § 70117), mandates the development of DHS Transportation Systems Sector-Specific Plans (TSS-SP), Area Maritime Security Plans, and Facility and Vessel Security Plans.
+The Security and Accountability for Every Port Act of 2006 (SAFE Port Act) (Public Law 109-347; 46 U.S.C.A. § 70101 et. seq.), established a requirement for inclusion of a Salvage Response Plan in each AMSP.
+The Coast Guard

-(Public Law 109-347; 46 USCA § 70101 et. seq.), established a requirement for inclusion of a Salvage Response Plan in each AMSP.
-The Coast Guard Authorization Act of 2010 established the requirement for inclusion of area response and recovery protocols to prepare for, response to, mitigate against, and recover from a TSI.
+Authorization Act of 2010 established the requirement for inclusion of area response and recovery protocols to prepare for, response to, mitigate against, and recover from a TSI.
+The FAA Reauthorization Act of 2018 authorizes the requirement to incorporate cyber risks into the AMSP to include a process to facilitate sharing of cyber information related to risks and timely reporting.
 The Coast Guard is designated as the Lead Federal Agency (LFA) responsible for implementation of the MTSA.
-The COTPs, acting as Federal Maritime Security Coordinators (FMSCs) pursuant to 33 CFR Part 103, are responsible for developing AMSPs in consultation with AMSCs.
+The COTPs, acting as Federal Maritime Security Coordinators (FMSCs) pursuant to 33 C.F.R.
+Part 103, are responsible for developing AMSPs in consultation with AMSCs.

-- (b) (U) The contents of this AMSP, in addition to those mandated by MTSA and the SAFE Port Act, include other security matters consistent with authority provided under the Magnuson Act and Executive Order 10173 (as amended), and the antiterrorism and other security provisions of the Ports and Waterways Safety Act (PWSA) of 1972, for which maritime community engagement is essential. - 1310 (U) Federal Maritime Security Coordinator (FMSC) - (a) (U) The COTP, as the FMSC for [LIST USCG COTP ZONE FOR THIS PLAN] has the responsibility of establishing the AMSC and developing and maintaining this AMSP and its related AMS Assessment, in close coordination with the AMSC.
+(b) (U) The contents of this AMSP, in addition to those mandated by MTSA and the SAFE Port Act, include other security matters consistent with authority provided under the Magnuson Act and Executive Order 10173 (as amended), and the antiterrorism and other security provisions of the Ports and Waterways Safety Act (PWSA) of 1972, for which maritime community engagement is essential.

+1310 (U) Federal Maritime Security Coordinator (FMSC)

+(a) (U) The COTP, as the FMSC for [LIST USCG COTP ZONE FOR THIS PLAN] has the responsibility of establishing the AMSC and developing and maintaining this AMSP and its related AMS Assessment, in close coordination with the AMSC.
 These responsibilities for security are in addition to key responsibilities for traditional Coast Guard missions and are fundamental to the success of the Maritime Homeland Security (MHS) mission.
 To accomplish the goals outlined in the Coast Guard's Strategy for Maritime Safety, Security, and Stewardship, the FMSC must rely on fellow federal, state, tribal, territorial and local representatives, and other maritime area partners to assist whenever and however possible.